-I am a self-employed ceramic artist and wellbeing coach, living in Findhorn, Morayshire.
+I am a self-employed ceramic artist and wellbeing mentor living in Findhorn, Morayshire.
 I found my passion for clay coincidentally whilst attending a 3-months-long arts programme in Findhorn, Scotland in 1995.
 Originally trained as a photographer and social worker, the discovery of a passion for working with clay initiated a big life and career change and subsequently my move from Germany to the Findhorn Community in 1996 where I still live.
 Through living here, I gained a meaningful access to spirituality, learned to listen within (IN-TUITION means inner teacher), to work in groups and to lead them — all the while following my passion for clay and for singing Georgian polyphony.

 Education and additional training

-Apprenticeship in Photography, 1985
+- Apprenticeship in Photography, 1985

 - Social work degree, 1991

 - Foundation Year Programme at Findhorn Foundation, 1998

 - Leading of many of their guest programmes, 1998 and ongoing

-- Game of Transformation facilitation training, 1985
+- Game of Transformation facilitation training, 1998

 - Phyllida Anam-Aire and staff, 1999

 - Ceramicist/artist, since 2004; at “Claysongs Ceramics” Studio, since 2013

-ILM Foundations Of Coaching, 2019 and registered 3PGC apprentice practitioner, 2020
+- ILM Foundations Of Coaching, 2018 and registered 3PGC apprentice practitioner, 2020

 - Mentoring on Heartfelt Presence, 2020